 Today, it is known by the name “Helper,” and there are also varieties to be used with other types of meat, like Tuna Helper and Chicken Helper.

-Cheeseburger Hamburger Helper ingredients
+Hamburger Helper Ingredients

 To make this easy homemade Hamburger Helper recipe at home, you need a handful of pantry staples and a few other simple ingredients from the grocery store.